hayde0264/CS-Degree/API/REST.md

 # RESTful APIs

-A REST API (or RESTful API) conforms to the constraints of a REST architecture style, which allows interactions between web services.
+Short for Represental State Transfer, REST (or RESTful API) conforms to the constraints of a REST architecture style, allow software services **to communicate with each other**.

 # How do they work?
 REST APIs communicate through HTTP requests which perform standard database functions such as **creating, reading, updating, and deleting** records (these are known as CRUD operations).